Davipb/lakesis/README.md

 At boot, every register and memory location is marked as regular data by default.
 When a new memory region is allocated with NEW, the register or memory location that receives its address is marked as a reference.
-Arithmetical and bitwise operations such as ADD and AND between two references or a reference and regular data result in a reference.
+Arithmetic and bitwise operations such as ADD and AND between two references or a reference and regular data result in a reference.
 Copy instructions such as MOV, PUSH, and POP preserve the data type of the source.

 In case this automatic tracking fails, the REF and UNREF instructions can be used to manually mark a register or memory location as containing a reference or data.